sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 ## Create a new Project

-Create a project for yourself to work in and remember the project name.
+Create a new project for yourself to work in and remember the project name.
+Use a unique name, e.g. gitops-user1

-You can go this in the OpenShift Console (Home -> Projects -> Create Project) or from the command line with "oc new-project my-project".
+You can do this in the OpenShift Console under `Home -> Projects -> Create Project` or from the command line with "oc new-project my-project".

+You will use this project for all further activities.

 ## Provision your own instance of OpenShift GitOps (ArgoCD)